ilmercu/urlfinder/README.md

 The tool can retrieve only URLs coming from the same domain of URL passed as argument or retrieve the entire set of URLs based on domains in scope

-**WARNING**: based on the target or on the list of scope domains, the execution of the tool could be endless (for example scanning a social media)
+**WARNING**: based on the target or on the scope, the execution of the tool could be endless (for example scanning a social media)

 ## Setup environment

+### Create environment

 ```bash
 python -m venv env